Top Email Marketing KPIs for High ROI

 - You have the wrong email address;

+The open rate is the percentage of email receivers who open a specific email.
 For example, if your list contains 150,000 email addresses and 50,000 open an email, your open rate will be 33.3%.
-According to Campaign Monitor, the average open rate across all industries is 21.5%.
+Campaign Monitor says the average open rate across all industries is 21.5%.

 However, the open rate can be a little misleading.
 While some platforms count emails as opened when users simply open them, others consider an email opened only if the recipient enables images to be displayed or clicks on a link from the email.
 Thus, marketers should also consider their CTR when tracking this email marketing KPI.